 #5 Follow Your Passion

 This was my favorite piece of advice for several years.
-When highly successful people continually advise you to follow your passion, it’s hard not to lap it up.
-However, my time working as a sales representative made me realize that a passion can also be created.
-Some of us are fortunate to discover our passion early in life, but for others, they must create it.
+When highly successful people continually advise you to follow your passion, it’s hard not to believe it.
+However, my time working as a sales manager made me realize that a passion can also be created.
+Some of us are fortunate to discover our passion early in life, but others must create it.
 Fortunately, our life can be exceptional, whether we discover or create our passion.

 #6 Everything Happens for a Reason